First-principles calculation of electronic and topological properties of low-dimensional tellurium: Results and Discussions

-The most stable two-dimensional allotropes of tellurium predominantly exist in two phases: the trigonal $\alpha$-phase ($\alpha$-Te), characterized by the $P\bar{3}m1$ space group and structurally analogous to 1T-MoS$_2$, and the monoclinic $\beta$-phase ($\beta$-Te), belonging to the $P2/m$ space group and has distinct zigzag and armchair directions.
-Tellurium propensity to form these two-dimensional monolayers is attributed to its $5s^2 5p^4$ outer valence electron configuration and a potential Peierls instability, a distortion of the periodic lattice in a one-dimensional crystal that breaks its perfect translational symmetry, in this case, tellurium helical chains)~\cite{peil,alpha_exp_peil}.
-This instability can drive a spontaneous structural transition toward energetically more favorable two-dimensional configurations, resulting in the formation at normal-pressure of the $\alpha$-phase, show in Fig.\ref{fig:2d_structures}(a), which comprises parallel Te helical chains, which exhibits a lower total energy, as well as the $\beta$-phase, shown in Fig.\ref{fig:2d_structures}(b).
-In addition to these structures, we have investigated 2D-tellurium in its pentagonal, hexagonal, kagome, Lieb-like and square lattices.
-These structures are shown in Fig.\ref{fig:2d_structures}(c) (buckled pentagonal), Fig.\ref{fig:2d_structures}(d) (buckled kagome), Fig.\ref{fig:2d_structures}(e) (buckled square), Fig.\ref{fig:2d_structures}(f) (planar hexagonal), Fig.\ref{fig:2d_structures}(g) (Lieb-like), Fig.\ref{fig:2d_structures}(h) (planar kagome) and Fig.\ref{fig:2d_structures}(i) (planar square).
+Much less explored are the 2D allotropes of tellurium predominantly found in the trigonal $\alpha$-phase ($\alpha$-Te), characterized by the $P\bar{3}m1$ space group, and the monoclinic $\beta$-phase ($\beta$-Te), belonging to the $P2/m$ space group with distinct zigzag and armchair directions.
+Tellurium propensity to form these 2D monolayers is attributed to its outer valence electron configuration and a potential Peierls instability, a distortion of the periodic lattice in a one-dimensional crystal that breaks its perfect translational symmetry, in this case, tellurium helical chains~\cite{peil,alpha_exp_peil}.
+This instability can drive a spontaneous structural transition toward energetically more favorable 2D configurations, resulting in the formation of $\alpha$-phase, show in Fig.~\ref{fig:2d_structures}(a).
+This structure exhibits a lower total energy, than the $\beta$-phase shown in Fig.~\ref{fig:2d_structures}(b).
+Additionally, we investigate the following 2D-tellurium structures: Fig.~\ref{fig:2d_structures}(c) (buckled pentagonal), Fig.~\ref{fig:2d_structures}(d) (buckled kagome), Fig.~\ref{fig:2d_structures}(e) (buckled square), Fig.~\ref{fig:2d_structures}(f) (planar hexagonal), Fig.~\ref{fig:2d_structures}(g) (Lieb-like), Fig.~\ref{fig:2d_structures}(h) (planar kagome) and Fig.~\ref{fig:2d_structures}(i) (planar square).
+These forms of tellurium are proposed here inspired by novel newly synthesized 2D square/rectangular\,\cite{10.1021/acsami.2c20400} and hexagonal\,\cite{acs.nanolett.4c02171} phases, kagome metals\,\cite{cdjy-6jgs,NWAOGBO2025114125}, pentagonal bismuthene\,\cite{LU2024565}, graphene\cite{graphene_penta,10.1073/pnas.1520402112} and phosphorene\,\cite{10.1002/adma.202411182} just to cite a few.